-From August 2020 to January 2021, soft/WALL/studs becomes a site for mutual care.
+From August 2020, soft/WALL/studs becomes a site for mutual care.
 Growing from our past years of engagements, we’re thinking about wellness, and the notion of a well; a collective and collection of gestures existing along continua of repair, restoration, and reinvention within broken, fractal worlds and disorienting sensoriums.
 What might it mean to live “well”, given our (and Art’s) imbrication within structures of harm, exhaustion, extraction, and precarity?
 How can we re-envision notions of time, sovereign personhood, multiplicity, labour, rest?
 What portals can be accessed, what new relations can be formed?

 In all, we are supporting nine collectively organised initiatives spanning this 6 month period, facilitated by 12 individuals from soft/WALL/studs.
 A tangle of programmes will be presented between digital platforms and the physical site of soft/WALL/studs, spanning gardening projects, research and learning platforms, cinematic remedies, complaints resolution systems, gaming sessions, remote listening episodes and scores, scheduled naptimes, writing groups, and collective aid.

 Our programmes will continue to focus on capacity building in creative work and life, care and repair, informal education, the redistribution of resources and reimagining of futures, the détournement of visual and bodily regimes, the form of the "complaint", amateur pedagogies, entangled borders, planetary, social, ecological metabolisms, and ecological futures.